 If you don’t like the dark textures of Selens backdrops, consider getting the Evento seamless backgrounds instead.

-Selens and Evanto are similar in that they’re both made of cardboard and rollable.
+Selens and Evanto are similar in that they’re both made of cardboard and are rollable.
 But Evanto backdrops feature lighter patterns.
 They are perfect for creating airy food photos.

 How to Choose the Best Food Photography Backdrop